Are you getting ready to start a WordPress blog and want to know just how much it’s really going to cost you?

 When you use a free eCommerce platform like WooCommerce, and utilize web hosting from Bluehost, you can expect to shell out approximately $190/year to get started.

-If you want to install premium WordPress plugins and themes or extend the functionality of your site using premium WooCommerce addons, the price of your site will increase.
+If you want to install premium WordPress plugins for WooCommerce and themes or extend the functionality of your site using premium WooCommerce addons, the price of your site will increase.

 Don’t Overpay Building Your Website